 Since our launch, we're received hundreds of ideas, annotated with comments and votes, through the Forum.
 We are excited and energized by the enthusiasm of the community.
 Now, the challenge is to review and prioritize your ideas.
 We would like to share our process with you and invite you to participate!IN THIS ARTICLE...

 - Idea status: finding out what is coming

 Who is involved?

 Many of the enhancements on the ORCID development roadmap are from community suggestions received through the ORCID iDeas Forum.
-We work with the community through the ORCID Technical Steering Group to review your suggestions.
-Occasionally, a topic will be big enough that we will engage a Technical Working Group to help understand the area and to solicit broader input from the ORCID Technical Community.Learn how you can get involved.
+We review your suggestions and reports regularly.
+Occasionally, a topic will be big enough that we will engage a Working Group to help understand the area and to solicit broader input.

 The process: bug or enhancement?

 The first thing we check if it is something that isn't working as specified (a bug), or new functionality or difference in the behavior of existing functionality (an enhancement).
 Bugs and enhancements take slightly different journeys through our process so we'll describe them separately.

 While we spend a lot of time testing features to be released on the Registry, from time to time ORCID Registry and API users find things that we didn't.
 Once a bug has come to our attention, the following process is used: